gwenfrishkoff/election_analysis/README.md

 # Election Analysis (using Python)

 ## Project Overview
 Our client is Tom, a Colorado Board of Elections employee.
-He wishes to conduct an election audit of the tabulated results for a US congressional precinct in colorado.
+He wishes to conduct an election audit of the tabulated results for a US congressional precinct in Colorado.
 Tom has asked that the following tasks be undertaken to complete the audit:
 	<ol>
-	<li> Calculate the total number of votes cast in this election (for all candidates);
-	<li> Extract a complete list of the candidates who received votes;
-    <li> Calculate the total number of votes each candidate received;
+	<li> Determine election results (total #votes & %votes) for each candidate;
+	<li> Determine election results (total #votes & %votes) for each county;
-    <li> Calculate the percentage of votes each candidate received; and
+	<li> Find the county with the largest turnout; and
 	<li> Determine the winner of the election (based on popular vote).
 	</ol>

+We have been asked to write a python script that determines election results, prints findings to the terminal, and saves them to a text file.

 ## Resources (Source Data & Analysis Software)
 To accomplish these tasks, we used the following resources: